NHSDigital/communications-manager-api/docs/tests/development/post_v1_message-batches/happy_path.md

 - Response contains correctly formatted link to new message URI

-### Scenario: An API consumer submitting a message batches request with a messageReference used in a previous request recieves the same response as the original request
+### Scenario: An API consumer submitting a message batches request with a messageBatchReference used in a previous request recieves the same response as the original request

 **Given** the API consumer submits a message batches request
 <br/>
-**And** the API consumer submits a second message batches request containing the same messageReference as the first request
+**And** the API consumer submits a second message batches request containing the same messageBatchReference as the first request
 <br/>
 **When** the request is submitted
 <br/>